-Company internal category Company definition of category Basis for recognition of expected credit loss provision Under-Performing Loans for which there is a significant increase in credit risk presumed if principal and/or interest repayments are 1-89 days past due Lifetime expected losses Default (Stage 3) Principal and/or interest repayments are 90+ days past due and there is no reasonable expectation of recovery
+Company internal Company definition of category

+Basis for recognition of expected credit loss provision

+Under-Performing Loans for which there is a significant increase Lifetime expected losses in credit risk presumed if principal and/or interest repayments are 1-89 days past due

+Default Principal and/or interest repayments are 90+ Lifetime expected losses (Stage 3) days past due and there is no reasonable expectation of recovery

 Microfinancing loans are provided to micro-business to assist them in the day-to-day running or in the expansion of their business, as part of the Company's ongoing support for local entrepreneurs.
-The Company does not require the micro-business customers to pledge collateral as security agains the loan.
+The Company does not require the micro-business customers to pledge collateral as security against the loan.